-The basic premise of the skull theory is that men have squarer, stockier and bigger heads than women, and, so the theory goes, these differences may be spotted in the womb.
+The basic premise of skull theory is that men have squarer, stockier and bigger heads than women, and, so the theory goes, these differences may be spotted in the womb.
+The main differences are:

 Unfortunately the science on this one is more than a little shaky.
 For starters, the human skull continues to form and grow well beyond the womb.

 Add to this the fact that skulls actually vary greatly between different racial groups too, as well as between the sexes – and the substance falls away from the argument pretty much altogether.

 Kristina Killgrove, a bioarchaeologist at the University of West Florida says that, simply put, the theory makes no sense whatsoever.

 ‘Until you get to maturity or at least puberty you just don’t get these sexually dimorphic features of the skulls in males and females.’